Reducing Latency

 -

-In a single Availability Zone
+In a single Subregion

 -

-In a single Subnet in a Virtual Private Cloud
+In a single Subnet in a Net

-On the same cluster
+On the Same Cluster

-Tag Name | Behavior | Value | Usable at boot time with user datas |
+Tag Name | Behavior | Value | Usable at boot time with user data |

 ---|---|---|---|